Tasha C. Ring, M.Ed., Directress and Lead Mentor

 Hokyoung Kim, M.Ed., Meridian Montessori Primary Guide

 Ms. Kim received her Master’s in Early Childhood Education from Xavier University and early childhood credential from American Montessori Society.
 She has taught in a Montessori classroom for over 20 years, with much of her teaching experience at Garden Montessori School in Anderson Township.
 Ms. Kim grew up in South Korea and came to the United States after she graduated from college.
 While at Xavier to learn English, she became interested in Montessori Education.
-She lives with her husband in Mount Washington where she enjoys observing nature and working with gardens.
+She lives in Mount Washington where she enjoys observing nature and working with gardens.
 She also takes classes in Zumba and Yoga and shares these passions with the children in our classroom.
 She loves to see how each child grows and loves to help them as they do so.

 Abby McCord, Meridian Montessori Toddler Guide